 To find information about a car’s accident and repair history, you can use a service like Carfax.
 You can get a Carfax report online by providing some basic information about the vehicle in question.

 If you go into your car buying experience prepared with the necessary information, you’ll walk off the lot with a reliable vehicle at a great price.
-For more tips on car buying, check out the rest of the Connexus Blog.
-When it comes to financing your car, you can find information on our Auto Loans here.
+But before you go to the dealership, we recommend getting your financing.
+Find out why it’s better to get your loan first.